Codecademy/docs/content/html/concepts/elements/elements.md

 - `Hello World!` is the content.
 - `</p>` is the closing tag.

 **Note:** Some HTML elements have no content, like the `<br>` element.
 These elements are called empty elements.
 Empty elements do not have a closing tag, so they are referred to as self-closing.
 Also, self-closing tags such as `<br>` can have a slash at the end like so: `<br />`.
+However, it is best practice not to use the trailing slash in those cases.

 ## Nested HTML Elements